Running Nextcloud as a Podman Container on Rocky Linux¶

 - SSH access if working on a remote machine.

 - A command-line based text editor of your choice.
-We'll be using
+We will be using

 vifor this guide.